Home > Analyses > Consumer Defensive > Dollar Tree, Inc.

 Score analysis

-The following radar chart illustrates Dollar Tree, Inc.’s key financial scores, providing a snapshot of its valuation and performance metrics:
+The following radar chart presents Dollar Tree, Inc.’s key financial scores across valuation, profitability, and leverage metrics:

 Analysis of the company’s bankruptcy risk